hiconic-os/hiconic.platform.reflex/docs/getting-started/getting-started.md

 		configuration.register(Greet.T, greetProcessor());
 	}
   ```
-  > Service Domain is a logical space with its own configuration, most notably mappings from requests to processors.
-In simple cases, we only work with the domain called `main`, but defining other domains is also possible (with `configureServiceDomains(...)`).
+  > _Service Domain_ is a logical space with its own configuration, most notably mappings from requests to processors.
+In simple cases, we only work with the domain called `main`, but defining other domains is also possible (by implementing another method - `configureServiceDomains(...)`).

 * `demo-app` defines our application as a bundle of the `reflex-platform`, our `demo-rx-module` and a module that provides a web server with a REST endpoint (`web-api-undertow-rx-module`).

-  Note that this `web` endpoint is the default, but we could have also created a `CLI` application via:
+  Note that this `web` endpoint is the default, but we could have also created a `CLI` application with `-e cli`, i.e.:
   ```cli
   jinni create-reflex-project demo -e cli
   ```